Provider numbers, 3GA programs and Medicare rebates

 The 19AB guidelines define after-hours as after 6.00 pm and before 8.00 am on weekdays, from 12.00 pm onwards on Saturday, and all day Sunday and all public holidays.

-A note to those participants who are practicing at an Approved Medical Deputising Service (AMDS) location to please review the AMDS guidelines for full details on the implications of working in AMDS, and the Assessment of General Practice Experience Policy when applying for a GPE assessment to find out how your time in the AMDS location will be calculated towards comprehensive general practice.
+A note to those participants who are practicing at an Accredited Medical Deputising Service (AMDS) location to please review the AMDS guidelines for full details on the implications of working in AMDS, and the Assessment of General Practice Experience Policy when applying for a GPE assessment to find out how your time in the AMDS location will be calculated towards comprehensive general practice.

-You can contact ApprovedPlacement@racgp.org.au if you have any questions.
+These can take up to 12 weeks to be fully processed by all parties involved.
+You can contact postedadmin@racgp.org.au if you have any questions.

 Two provider numbers for regular practices and three for branch practices.